The World Is Gathering To Save Us From Climate Change. It’s Not Going Well.

 Others are less sure.
 “I think everyone acknowledges [the rules] won't be fully finalized,” Alden Meyer, an international climate expert at the Union of Concerned Scientists, told BuzzFeed News.

-If countries do not finish the rulebook, “that would be the worst outcome,” said Pershing.
+If countries do not finish the rule book, “that would be the worst outcome,” said Pershing.
 “It would indicate the momentum is slowly at precisely the moment when momentum needs to increase.”

 One topic that’s expected to come up over and over is the bombshell October report by the Intergovernmental Panel on Climate Change that found catastrophic climate change is coming faster than previously expected.
 In fact, it’s already started.